Affiliate links on Android Authority may earn us a commission. Learn more.

 How to draw on Google Slides (Scribble tool)

-As you may remember, to draw on Google Docs, you needed to use something called the drawing tool.
+As you may remember, to draw on Google Docs, you need to use the drawing tool.
 There is no need for the drawing tool with Google Slides, as you can scribble directly onto any slide in your presentation.

 Open your Google Slides presentation on a computer.
 Click Insert, then hover your cursor over Line.
 From the extended menu, click Scribble.

 Click and drag your mouse anywhere on your slide; this is how you draw your line.
-As soon as you let go of your click, your line will end, and your drawing will be “complete.”
+When you let go of your click, your line will end, and your drawing will be “complete.”
 If you need multiple lines for your illustration, you will have to repeat these first two steps and create more scribbles.

-The line you scribble will appear on your slide as an image that you can drag around and manipulate.
-You can make it larger or smaller using the blue dots bordering the image, and you can rotate it using the circular blue dot above the middle of the picture.
+The line you draw will appear on your slide as an image that you can drag around and manipulate.
+You can make it larger or smaller using the blue dots bordering the image and rotate it using the circular blue dot above the middle of the picture.

 How to draw on Google Slides (Chrome extension)